GabrielInTheWorld/dance-management-app/README.md

 3. The server has to be able to send data to clients by using the websocket-protocol.
 4. Data sent from a client have to be persisted.

+Every user has the following information:
+- Title
+- First name
+- Last name
+- Joined at (stored as a unix timestamp in seconds)

 ## Exercise 2

 Create a client, which will communicate with the server, by using the Angular CLI.